bluescarni/mppp/doc/sphinx/real128.rst

       Convert to string.

-      This method will convert ``this`` to a decimal string representation in scientific format.
+      This member function will convert ``this`` to a decimal string representation in scientific format.
       The number of significant digits in the output (36) guarantees that a :cpp:class:`~mppp::real128` constructed from the returned string will have a value identical to the value of ``this``.